yosieph/Project1/README.md

 ###  1 - Do higher and lower temperatures have an impact on energy consumption?
 Danik

 ###  2 - What is the percentage of low-carbon electricity used in the highest & lowest countries ?
 Khadija
-       #### “do this for the  highest & lowest  countries
-       #### “do this for  10 top &bottom highest & lowest  countries

-    1- ###  3- Do countries with high CO2 emissions use less low-carbon electricity?
+###  3- Do countries with high CO2 emissions use less low-carbon electricity?
 Yosieph

-             ####  Do countries with low CO2 emissions use more low-carbon electricity?
+###  4- Do countries with low CO2 emissions use more low-carbon electricity?

 # Data analysis process